Historic Matthias Schwab Tracker Organ ~ 1859

 Brief History of the Cathedral Concert Series

-In 1974, after delays and obstacles were overcome, the project of re-building the Historic Matthias Schwab Organ (c.
+In 1974, after delays and obstacles were overcome, the project of re-building the Historic Matthias Schwab Tracker Organ (c.
 1859) from Old St. Joseph's Church, 12th and Greenup Streets in Covington, was completed.
-When the parish of St. Joseph was combined with that of St. Mary's Cathedral at 12th and Madison Ave. in Covington. the old parish church of St. Joseph was demolished.
-Through the cooperative efforts of Robert Schaffer, Music Director and Organist of St. Mary's Cathedral - and with the blessing of the Most Reverend Richard H. Ackerman, Bishop of Covington - the organ at St. Joseph's was dismantled and carried -- pipe-by pipe, piece-by-piece -- two blocks across 12th St. in Covington (Kentucky) to its new home: the West Gallery of the spacious Gothic Cathedral, mother church of the Diocese of Covington.
+Through the cooperative efforts of Robert Schaffer, Music Director and Organist of St. Mary's Cathedral - and with the blessing of the Most Reverend Richard H. Ackerman, Bishop of Covington - the organ at St. Joseph's had been dismantled and carried two blocks across 12th St. in Covington (Kentucky) to its new home: the West Gallery of the spacious Gothic Cathedral, mother church of the Diocese of Covington.

 To celebrate the completion of the organ's reconstruction - all done by volunteer artisans - a concert was planned.
 It was a duplication of the final concert heard in St. Joseph's Church before its closure, 4 years earlier.
 Bishop Ackerman kindly agreed to participate, and climbed the narrow and winding staircase to bless the organ in its new home in the West Gallery.
 The concert had a very large and appreciative audience.
 This brought forward in Schaffer's mind the idea of continuing the concerts on a monthly basis from Fall through Spring.

 By 1978, Dr. Schaffer was receiving requests from area musicians to be included in the performing ranks of what had already become an increasingly attractive series, which all put the Cathedral Concert Series into full seasons of sacred and inspired classical music concerts.